apache/servicecomb-docs/java-chassis-reference/en_US/start/development-environment.md

 # Prepare the local development environment

-The tools required to install the development environment include JDK, Maven, Eclipse, and IDEA.
+JDK, Maven, Eclipse, and IDEA is required.
 If you already have these development tools installed, skip this section.

 ## JDK version and installation steps